pfmc-assessments/nwfscDiscard/README.md

 nwfscDiscardBootstrap
 ===========

-Code developed and maintained by @CWetzel for calculating discard ratios based on data collected by the West Coast Groundfish Observer Program (WCGOP).
+Code developed and maintained by @chantelwetzel-noaa for calculating discard ratios based on data collected by the West Coast Groundfish Observer Program (WCGOP).
 >>>>>>> master